 Grants are need-based funds that do not have to be repaid.
-Every admitted student will be considered for all available grants upon completion of the FAFSA process.

 Work Study is a limited, need-based funding that students earn by working on campus.
 Students are paid an hourly wage for the number of hours they work during each pay period.
-To qualify for work study, students must complete the FAFSA and other requirements early, and indicate on the FAFSA that they are interested in working on campus.